co-stack/fal_gallery/Documentation/Usage/Index.rst

 On top of that you might add a Gallery View, that allows the Frontend User to navigate trough your folders.
-Select a Root Folder.
-In the Frontend you will see that this View generates Thumbnails from the first picture inside each subfolder.
+Select a root folder.
+In the Frontend you will see that this view generates thumbnails from the first picture inside each subfolder.
-When you click on one of these images, the subfolder is selected and Thumbnails for the subfolder's subfolders are shown, and so on.
+When you click on one of these images, the subfolder is selected and thumbnails for the subfolder's subfolders are shown, and so on.
 When you are inside a subfolder, you can navigate upwards again until you reach the original root folder.